 Scripture Cake

-In the delightful realm of riddle recipes, our scripture cakes number among many other examples of culinary evangelism the world over, all mere echoes of a far more textured oral tradition.
-This traditional Southern recipe for a dense, rich spice cake is typical; get the Book out before the bowls.
+In the realm of riddle recipes, scripture cakes number among examples of culinary evangelism the world over, all stiff echoes of a textured oral tradition.
+This dense spice cake is typical.
+Here ingredients precede verse, which you’d not do for a lesson.

 Follow Solomon’s prescription for unruly boys in Proverbs 23:14.